-The UCRS Plans' investment guidelines with respect to the foreign currency risk associated with the investment of cash collateral maintained in separate collateral pools restricts investments to U.S. dollar-denominated securities.
+The UCRS Plans' investment guidelines with respect to the foreign currency risk associated with the investment of cash collateral maintained in separate collateral pools restrict investments to U.S. dollar-denominated securities.
 Therefore, there is no foreign currency risk.

-NOTE 4.
-FINANCIAL DERIVATIVE INSTRUMENTS
+4. FINANCIAL DERIVATIVE INSTRUMENTS

-The UCRS Plans' investments, overseen by the OCIO, may use derivatives including futures, foreign currency exchange contracts, options, forward contracts, stock rights and warrants as a substitute for investment in equity and fixed-income securities or to reduce the effect of fluctuating foreign currencies on foreign currency-denominated investments or to limit the exposure of variable-rate bonds to changes in market interest rates.
+The UCRS Plans' investments may use derivatives including futures, foreign currency exchange contracts, options, forward contracts, stock rights and warrants as a substitute for investment in equity and fixed-income securities or to reduce the effect of fluctuating foreign currencies on foreign currency-denominated investments or to limit the exposure of variable-rate bonds to changes in market interest rates.